bearendt/Seriation/README.md

 # Seriation
-Ceramic and nail frequency seriation
+R code for ceramic and nail frequency seriation </br>
+Need to change your datasource and your working directory.